l0k0ms/workshops/log-workshop/steps/step8.md

 Most of the time all your logs won't be in JSON format, and if they are their attributes my differ between two log sources.

-Let's take the following log emitted by the iot-frontend service:
+Let's take the following log emitted by the `pumps-service` service:

 ![pump not parsed](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop/assets/images/pumps_not_parsed_log.png)